 If you want your Jade Plant to branch out and develop lateral limbs, pinch it back, and give it plenty of sunlight, water, and nutrients.
-The best time to pinch back Jade Plant is in the early spring before new growth begins.
+The best time to pinch back Jade Plant is early spring, before new growth begins.

 Feed the plant an application of a balanced, water-soluble houseplant fertilizer to jump-start its growth.
 Mix and apply the fertilizer according to the directions on the product label.